probr/probr-pack-kubernetes/README.md

 1. Run the probr executable via `./probr [OPTIONS]`.
     - Additional options can be seen via `./probr --help`
-    - Review required variables via `./probr show-required <SERVICE PACK NAME>`
+    - Review required variables by using `./probr show-requirements <SERVICE-PACK-NAME; optional>`

 ## Configuration